Privacy Policy

 | Supabase | Auth, exercise progress, and AOI sharing storage | EU (Ireland, eu-west-1) | supabase.com/privacy |

-| Cloudflare Turnstile | Invisible bot detection on the anonymous sign-in endpoint | Global, with EU presence | cloudflare.com/privacypolicy |
+| Cloudflare Turnstile | Invisible bot detection on sign-in endpoints | Global, with EU presence | cloudflare.com/privacypolicy |

 | OAuth identity provider when you sign in with Google | US (transfer covered by EU SCCs) | policies.google.com/privacy | |